Healthcare Magazine

 Creating the culture and mindset for patient safety

-<p>As the world moved into 2018, the safety record of commercial aviation in 2017 was big news.
-2017 was the safest year for commercial flight ever, with one fatal accident for every 16 million flights.
-While 2017 may have been a bit of an outlier, there is a clear trend of decreasing fatality in commercial aviation; fatality risk dropped 83 per cent from 1998 to 2008.
-This safety record is all th
+As the world moved into the safety record of commercial aviation in was big news was the safest year for commercial flight ever with one fatal accident for every million flights While may have been a bit of an outlier there is a clear trend of decreasing fatality in commercial aviation fatality risk dropped per cent from to This safety reco...

 Your brand plan isn’t fit for purpose.
 Here’s how to fix it, easily.